ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-commands.rst

 MAVLink Interface
 =================

 ArduPilot supports the MAVLink protocol for communication with Ground Stations and :ref:`Companion Computers <companion-computers>`.
-These pages explain the details of this interface
+These pages explain the details of this interface and commonly used commands:

 .. toctree::
     :maxdepth: 1